Saturday, 19 October 2024

 His foster-brother Grímur Geitskór travelled all over Iceland looking for a suitable place to hold the national assembly.
 The location he finally selected was at a place called Bláskógar by Lake Ölfusvatn, but which was later named Þingvellir and the lake Þingvallavatn.
 In 930 A.D. the Alþingi (Althing) or general assembly met for the first time and after that each summer and was in session for one or two weeks.
 At the founding of the Althing, there was a total of thirty six goðorð or representational rights in the whole country, which then was divided into four regions.

-The Lögrétta was the legislative body of the Althing, and comprised of the Law Speaker, all the holders of goðorð and nine additional persons who had voting rights on that committee, and their role was to deliberate on any conflict with existing laws and create new ones, whilst also actin as a law court in a time when revenge by the spilling of blood was common in Iceland, the Althing would preside over murder cases.
+The Lögrétta was the legislative body of the Althing, and comprised of the Law Speaker, all the holders of goðorð and nine additional persons who had voting rights on that committee, and their role was to deliberate on any conflict with existing laws and create new ones, whilst also acting as a law court in a time when revenge by the spilling of blood was common in Iceland, the Althing would preside over murder cases.

 Thorbjorg (Þorbjörg) lítilvölva - The Little Prophetess